-There are a range of ways in which this plan will be implemented.
+There is a range of ways in which this plan will be implemented.
 One of the most important and certainly most visible is Greater Wellington's ranging service.
 This service contributes to the area's values by co-ordinating people and resources, providing a visible presence in the parks and advice, as well as addressing health and safety concerns and maintenance requirements.

 The Park Ranger is empowered under the Local Government Act 2002 to enforce bylaws that apply to managing recreation, and other activities undertaken by the public on the park lands.
-A copy of the bylaws can be obtained from Greater Wellington offices.
-Greater Wellington has policies on permits and concessions and these are used to authorise activities in accordance with this plan.
+A copy of the bylaws can be obtained from the Regional Council offices.
+The Regional Council has policies on permits and concessions and these are used to authorise activities in accordance with this plan.
 Conditions can be imposed on any agreement and bonds held as a guarantee for activities within the parks.

-The success of this plan's implementation also rests with the relationships that Greater Wellington fosters with park neighbours, iwi, the community and agencies such as the Department of Conservation and territorial authorities.
+The success of this plan's implementation also rests with the relationships that the Regional Council fosters with park neighbours, iwi, the community and agencies such as the Department of Conservation and territorial authorities.
 Appropriate consultation, information sharing and involving these parties in decision-making and management are therefore integral components of this plan.

-Other systems guide the day to day operations and activities essential to administering and maintaining the parks in accordance with this plan's provisions.
+Other systems guide the day-to-day operations and activities essential to administering and maintaining the parks in accordance with this plan's provisions.
 Systems include: